 Week Old Pups

 Rock Llewellin Setters does everything it can to ensure that it is breeding responsibly.
-No dog is bred by us that would knowingly contribute unwanted traits in health, hunting ability, temperament, and conformation to the breed.
+No dog is bred by us that would knowingly contribute unwanted traits in health, hunting ability, temperament, and conformation to the breed--we look critically at all traits in each of our dogs and do research into each familial history as well.
 RLS breeding dogs must be up to date with all vet care and in excellent physical shape.
 The Llewellins are all FDSB registered, microchipped, DNA tested, and OFA Hip certified.
+As of 2013, all breeding dogs will also be OFA Elbow, Eyes, and Thyroid certified.
 We believe that, because we have facilitated the breedings, we are responsible for each of the puppies' lives and will do everything possible for them.
-We raise our puppies how we would like each of our own dogs to be raised, and extreme care and knowledge are put into the care of litters.
+We raise our puppies how we would like each of our own dogs to be raised, and dedicated care, love, and knowledge are put into each litters.
 In addition, we are constantly trying to learn more and find new ways to do things that might further benefit our program and pups.

 Post-Breeding

 RLS bred females, although still allowed to work and play, are handled with great care.
 Their lives remain unchanged through It's so hard being pregnant....about the first half of the pregnancy.
 Then, their nutritional needs alter, so we change their diet regimens.
 The number of meals and the total daily intake are increased, the feedings are indoors and supervised, and extra nutrients/variety are added to the high-quality food.
-Expecting dams spend their last one-two weeks, sleeping indoors with the family.
+Expecting dams sleep indoors with the family to be monitered extra closely.
 If there are any concerns about the upcoming delivery, the dam will be checked or ultrasounded by a veterinarian.

 Whelping